SMarioMan/worst-wordle/README.md

 In prior versions of my code, I treated all partially built solutions as const references.
 To pass them into each recursive call of the DFS, I needed to make a copy with the modifications applied.
 In profiling, I found that the construction and destruction of these copies dominated run time.
-If I instead pass the partial results in by reference, adding the guess as I traverse down and removing it as I backtrack up, the need to make copies at every level disappears.
+If I instead pass the partial results in by reference, adding the guess as I traverse down and removing it as I backtrack up, I no longer need to make copies at each branch.
 This results in a 3x speedup in my testing.

 ## Total performance gain